kundan-sv/cafe-hop/README.md

 - Detects nearby cafés around selected location
 - Displays cafés as markers on the map
 - Uses OpenStreetMap and Overpass API
+- Users can open navigation and directions for selected cafés
 ---

 ## 📄 Café Details Screen